adrianschlatter/ppf.angauge/docs/README.md

     - read the hands positions including an error bar from these polar coordinates
     - corrected for the known rotation of the entire image
-* we had write a little python script to determine the center of gravity of a grayscale image (ImageMagick can't do this, apparently)
+* we had to write a little python script to determine the center of gravity of a grayscale image (ImageMagick can't do this, apparently)
+* UPDATE: We do the image processing in python now, instead of ImageMagick
 * from the 4 hand positions and error bars, we determined the most likely 4 digit number they are indicating
 * we have adjusted the initial estimate of the image rotation determined from